philosoralphter/Rate_Limiter/README.md

 `limit` should be an integer, such that the system will allow: *limit* global requests per *timeWindow*

 ###Testing
 For the purposes of testing, a small test server has been created at tests/testServer.js.
-This server responds to mock API requests sent by the test suite in order to test the rateLimiter functionality.
-It also serves as an example for integrating a rateLimiter object into your node server for limitting incoming requests.
-You can use a very similar pattern to rate limit outgoing rerquests--the limiter works either way.
+This server serves as an example for integrating a rateLimiter object into your node server for limitting incoming requests.
+You can use a very similar pattern to rate limit outgoing requests--the limiter works either way.

 To run tests, `$ npm test`.